sparkflows/sparkflows-docs/docs/aws/admin-guide/emr_serverless/emrserverless-connection.rst

 .. note:: Make sure that **Subnet Ids and Security Group Ids** created in the previous steps are used here and that they allow access from the ecs or ec2 instance where the Sparkflows application is running.

-          EMR Serverless works by default ONLY with **publicly trusted CA certificates**.
-Else it required to be Trusted by EMR Serverless.
+          By default, EMR Serverless supports only publicly trusted CA certificates.
+Certificates that are private or self-signed need to be added to the EMR Serverless trust store to establish a successful connection.

 Step 5 : Submit Job on Amazon EMR Serverless
 =========